 The exterior of the Clarity Electric is designed for aerodynamics and efficiency and the 18-Inch Alloy Wheels feature an aerodynamic design and are optimized for performance and brake-cooling.
 Special tires provide optimal performance and efficiency.
 The near perfect weight distribution of 51/49 from front to rear and the Multi-Link Rear Independent Suspension helps for a comfortable but also sporty ride if desired.

-The LED front and back lights not only help to save the limited and important battery power, they also provide an exceptional visibility and a brighter appearance on the road to be better seen by other cars.
+The LED front and back lights not only help to save the limited and important battery power, but they also provide exceptional visibility and a brighter appearance on the road to be better seen by other cars.